sergeballif/NSC-Math-181/Specifications.md

 In Problems and Miniprojects it is crucial that you __not only give an answer or a conclusion but also clear, complete, and correct work that backs up your answer or conclusion__.
 Submitted work that consists only of answers will be considered a "significantly incomplete" in the language of the syllabus.

-+ For _Problems_ in which you are asked for a clearly-defined answer to a computational problem, the answer must be clearly indicated (for example, by drawing a box around it), and there must be supporting work free of significant gaps for the standard MTH 201 audience that clearly supports your answer.
++ For _Problems_ in which you are asked for a clearly-defined answer to a computational problem, the answer must be clearly indicated (for example, by drawing a box around it), and there must be supporting work free of significant gaps for the standard Math 181 audience that clearly supports your answer.
-+ For _Miniprojects_ in which there may not be a single right answer but rather a conclusion or analysis you are asked to perform, the conclusion you are asked to draw or analysis must be clearly indicated (for example, by setting it off in a separate section of your writeup), and there must be supporting work free of significant gaps for the standard MTH 201 audience that clearly supports your conclusion.
++ For _Miniprojects_ in which there may not be a single right answer but rather a conclusion or analysis you are asked to perform, the conclusion you are asked to draw or analysis must be clearly indicated (for example, by setting it off in a separate section of your writeup), and there must be supporting work free of significant gaps for the standard Math 181 audience that clearly supports your conclusion.
 + Answers or conclusions that are given that have only minimal supporting work, or for which the relationship between the answer/conclusion and the supporting work is tenuous, illogical, or unclear will be marked at Novice level and returned without further feedback.

 ### Specifications for formatting submissions